buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 The Golden Rules also apply to Monster Attack Rolls.

-The monster's Attack Roll **does not apply critical damage nor damage explosion**, but **does not suffer penalties for multiattack**.
+The monster' \*\*s Attack Roll **does not apply critical damage nor damage explosion**, but **does not suffer penalties for multiattack**.
 Each attack of the monster, thus also 3 attacks per round, is carried out with the Attack Roll without Multiattack penalties.

 ***Misses**.* If an attack has an effect produced by a miss, that information is provided by the *Misses* annotation.

 ***Damage**.* If a monster wields manufactured weapons, it inflicts damage appropriate to the weapon.
 Larger monsters usually wield larger-sized weapons that inflict extra damage when they hit.
-If they use this type of weapon, the damage is already noted; otherwise, if they pick up or use a weapon not provided for, double the weapon's dice if the creature is Large, triple them if Huge, and quadruple them if Gargantuan when they use weapons of their size.
+If they use this type of weapon, the damage is already noted; otherwise, if they pick up or use a weapon not provided for, double the weapon' \*\*s dice if the creature is Large, triple them if Huge, and quadruple them if Gargantuan when they use weapons of their size.

 ### Multiattack and Attack